0xtuareg/0xtuareg/README.md

 ## Hi there 👋

 I'm Renato, a Computer Eng.
 Student [@UniBo](https://www.unibo.it/it).
-I work in Cybersec / research in Cryptography sometimes.
+I work in Blockchain Security [@OtterSec](https://osec.io/) / research in Cryptography sometimes.

 [Linkedin](https://www.linkedin.com/in/renato-eugenio-maria-marziano)